Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 Observe, that async-style function composition is more verbose and _error prone_.
 If you omit `.await()` invocation in async-style
 example,  the code still compiles and works, but it now does email sending process
 asynchronously or even _concurrently_ with the rest of a larger business process,
 thus potentially modifying some shared state and introducing some very hard to reproduce errors.
 On the contrary, suspending functions are _sequential by default_.
 With suspending functions, whenever you need any concurrency, you explicitly express it in the source code with
-some kind of `async{}` or a similar coroutine builder invocation.
+some kind of `future{}` or a similar coroutine builder invocation.

 Compare how these styles **scale** for a big project using many libraries.
 Suspending functions are
 a light-weight language concept in Kotlin.
 All suspending functions are fully usable in any unrestricted Kotlin coroutine.
 Async-style functions are framework-dependent.
 Every promises/futures framework must define its own `async`-like
 function that returns its own kind of promise/future class and its own `await`-like function, too.